brandontriplett/TCSPC_LabVIEW/README.md

 ## History & Credits
 The original LabVIEW program was developed by Prof. Simeon Bogdanov (University of Illinois Urbana-Champaign) during his tenure as a Postdoctoral Researcher in the Nanometa group, with contributions from Mikhail Shalaginov (now MIT/QuEra) and engineers from PI Instruments.

-Since 2023, the system has been extensively refactored, organized, and maintained by Brandon Triplett.
+Since 2023, the system has been extensively updated, refactored, and maintained by Brandon Triplett.
-This effort consolidated a fragmented codebase, improved data flow and reliability, and added substantial new automation and features.
+This effort consolidated an unorganized codebase, improved data flow and reliability, and added substantial new automation and features.
 Major contributions include:

 ### System Architecture & Core Logic
 * **Total Codebase Rebuild:** Refactored the entire file structure and dependency management system for modularity and stability.